Blabberbox » Society » Data Does Not Equal FactShare on Twitter

 "Data!=Fact: Inductive vs Deductive Reasoning"

-Part of my frustration with all the focus on big data, statistics, quant, and numbers in general is that these are all forms of inductive reasoning.
-Amidst all the hype around being more data driven, many seem to have to forgotten that inductive reasoning only provides an estimate of world.
+Part of my frustration with the emphasis on big data, statistics, data driven, and numbers in general is that these are all forms of inductive reasoning.
+Many seem to not understand that inductive reasoning only provides an estimate of world.
 It does not and cannot prove anything.
 Evidence alone does not provide truth.
 Data does not equal fact.

 Inductive Reasoning

 Inductive reasoning is backwards looking and by definition says nothing of the future.
 You start from seeing one thing and then try to generalize to something you haven't seen before, but you can never be fully sure.
 The easiest way to identify it is it almost always depends on evidence, concrete numbers, quantitative data, statistical sampling - stuff that you can measure.
 It is useful for describing many things together, giving a big picture from high up of what's happening on the ground, but people seem to forget that no matter how large the sample size is, it never is absolute.
 Everything always boils down to a probability as opposed to a cause and reaction.
-Even in the most introductory statistics class, the teacher tells you correlation is not causation, and yet we now have phrases like "social validation" (literally validation by what most people think), "empirically proven" (by quants and data scientists with PhDs no less), or "statistically impossible" (can't happen now just because it hasn't happened before).
-The problem is when we start trying to rely solely on numbers to tell us what's true.
-The example used in the Wikipedia link above very much reflects the kind of thinking I've been running into in Silicon Valley and Wall Street - "if all life we see is like this, any new life we find will probably be the same."
-In Silicon Valley, the thought is that if the data suggests a conclusion with high enough statistical significance, then it must be true unconditionally.
-They won't even look at you if you don't have data to back your conclusion, if your ideas are not "data driven."
-Similarly, in Wall Street and academia, the thought is that if the biggest names or majority of people are doing things one way, it must be the right way.
-One of the most frustrating things in college for me was having actual professors tell students that a theory doesn't need explaining because it's always worked.
-Things are true just because they work and have always worked.
-All this is in contrast to deductive reasoning where the manner of thinking is to actually prove things true or arrive at absolute certainty in conclusions (as opposed to 90% chance of something).
+Even in the most introductory statistics class, the teacher tells you correlation is not causation.

 Deductive Reasoning

-Some will undoubtedly ask, how do you know something *must* work or *why* something works?
+Some will ask, how do you know something *must* work or *why* something works?
 How do you know what's logical?
-I could go through a whole list of logical fallacies to avoid, but the gist of it is that any reason you come up with should not create a circle back to itself (aka infinite loops).
-Pretty much any logical fallacy can be identified by asking why and realizing if the reason leads you in a circle (see chart below).
+A lot of people simply do not believe there is such thing as objective truth in this manner; I've had people from college literally try to argue that even math only works because everyone agrees on it, that 1+1 only equals 2 because everyone believes it does, and that it's just as susceptible to being "right until it's wrong."
+Much of it comes down to understanding logical fallacies, but the gist of it is that any reason you come up with should not create a circle back to itself (aka infinite loops).
+Pretty much any logical fallacy can be identified by asking why and realizing if the reason leads you in a circle.
 This is what happens with inductive reasoning because at the end of the day, you're only describing what you see; it's observation piled upon observation without explanation or looking beneath the surface.
 With deductive reasoning, you keep going deeper and deeper down the cause-and-effect chain, which may not necessarily ever end but being able to move from point to point without going in circles, without contradicting yourself, is what logic is about.
 It doesn't automatically mean something is true, but if you're wrong, you know it's from the observations/evidence, which then is the right place for inductive reasoning to come in.
-It's the difference between figuring things out by luck and guessing vs actually understanding cause and effect.

 Inductive vs Deductive Reasoning

 Inductive reasoning describes what *is*.
 Deductive reasoning explores what *if*, the how and why.
-Inductive reasoning is useful to measure the accuracy of one's observations, but it is deductive reasoning that draws the conclusions.
 Put in simple terms, you use inductive reasoning to gather your information, but you use deductive reasoning to understand and interpret it.
 The data gives you eyes, but you've got to use your brain to make sense of it.
-Unfortunately, more and more it seems we have forgotten the premises of these concepts and blindly lump them together as equal approaches to logic, almost as if it's just a matter of preference for what the user is comfortable with when one is actually completely useless without the other.
+Unfortunately, more and more it seems we blindly lump them together as equal approaches to logic, almost as if it's just a matter of preference for what the user is comfortable with when one is actually completely useless without the other.

-Other pet peeves for me from inductive reasoning essentially amount to misuse of statistics.
+Misuse of inductive reasoning essentially amount to misuse of statistics.
 Especially in tech and finance, there is this bizarre assumption that an anomaly will never happen, and if it does, it somehow does not count.
 They'll point to the 99 other times things succeed, but they don't seem to fully grasp that they only get to live in one life, that the outcome is discrete.
-You see decisions often based on "expected value," where they'll take the decision with the highest weighted average of outcomes, even if it includes the potential outcome of death - but they don't care because the probability is so small that it’s essentially zero (or "statistically impossible").
-With the Lion Air crash, Boeing literally used this exact excuse by trying to claim the MCAS situation would only ever happen once out of a million miles, as if that makes it okay.
-It's similar to the misunderstanding of randomness I've described before, where just because they don't know something means it's okay to assume it's random.
-The biggest problem is the lack of back-up plan, of any acknowledgement whatsoever that the improbable could happen.
-The entirety of Blockchain, for example, is based on assumptions like no two people ever drawing the same random number for a wallet, even though there's nothing that says they can't and nothing that even checks if they do.
-The worst excuse is that the odds are so low that it would take a billion years to happen, but the last I checked, that's not how probability works.
+You see decisions based on "expected value," where they'll take the decision with the highest weighted average of outcomes, even if it includes the potential outcome of death - but they don't care because the probability is so small that it’s "statistically impossible."
+There is no back-up plan, no acknowledgement whatsoever that the improbable could happen.
+The entirety of Blockchain, for example, is based on assumptions like no two people ever drawing the same random number for a wallet, even though there's nothing that says they can't and nothing that checks if they do.
+They say that the odds are so low that it would take a billion years to happen, but the last I checked, that's not how probability works.
 It could happen tomorrow, and that would be the end of it.
 Again, they ignore that you only get to live with one discrete outcome, and once something happens, it's done, it's over.
 You don't get to live in the weighted average of the possibilities.
 That's not a real number.
 It's literally made up.

 A great quote that illustrates all this comes from the movie "I Origins":